barrettrees/barrettrees.github.io/index.md

   <div class="desc">

-  A game designed to convey a simplified model of the relationship between crime and law enforcement.
-Created as part of an experiment testing the psychological reality of procedural rhetoric.
+  Testing the psychological reality of procedural rhetoric with a game about crime.

   </div>